Amarsinh Pandit: Political career

 Through Sharda Pratishthan, he organized spectacular mass weddings in Gevrai taluka continuously since 1999.
 About 2000 couples have been married so far.
 Through Sharda Mahotsav, he organized state level professional men and women Kabaddi competitions, lectures, water conference, agricultural exhibition and provided cultural sports and entertainment hall to Georaikars.
 His work during the flood situation in Gevrai taluk in the year 2006 was unforgettable.
 He provided support to the disaster victims by providing all facilities including food and accommodation.
 From the year 2009, Padmarshi Dr. Tatyasaheb Lahane was brought to Georai and organized an eye surgery camp.
 At this time, he did the work of giving new sight by successful surgery on about 1000 eyeballs.
 A cancer diagnosis camp was organized on a large scale by bringing well-known oncologists like Dr. Nene in the taluka.
 He helped in the treatment of many cancer patients.

 Amarsingh Pandit made conscious efforts to increase the irrigated area in Gevrai taluka.
 A series of cement dams, Pazar lakes and village lakes were constructed in the taluka, including the Sirasmarg barrage on the Sindfana river, the Kolhapuri-style dams at Etkur, Ankuta and Taklagavan.
 The Kekatpangri storage pond scheme was approved and its work started.
 At the same time, water availability certificate was made available for new schemes in seven places like Paulachiwadi, Khalegaon, Mategaon, Ardha Sala etc.

 Social Activities

 Amarsinha inherited social responsibilities from his father honorable Shri.
 Shivajrao Pandit.

 Education

 He expanded the scope of educational institutions founded by his father in the form of Jai Bhavani and Jagdamba Shikshan Prasarak Mandal, Beed.
-These institutions have imparted education to lakhs of students from rural area and help them to accomplish their dreams to live a very successful life.
+These institutions have imparted education to lakhs of students from rural area and help them to accomplish their dreams to live a successful life.
 Students from these institutions are successfully doing great work in the field of Medicine, Engineering, Education, Commerce and even in Civil services, etc. When it comes to sports, students of these institutions are representing the District, State and National Teams in various Sports.